Sudan is the most affected by filling of Ethiopian dam: irrigation minister

 June 6, 2020 (KHARTOUM) - Sudan’s irrigation minister Saturday stressed the need for an agreement on the filing of the Grand Ethiopian Renaissance Dam (GERD) saying that his country is the most affected by its construction.

-Minister Yasir Abbas made his remarks during a TV talk show with the Sudanese foreign minister Asma Abdalla on Saturday on the GERD.
+Minister Yasir Abbas made his remarks during a TV talk show with him and the Sudanese foreign minister Asma Abdalla on Saturday on the GERD.

 The talks between Egypt, Ethiopia, and Sudan on the GERD are stalled after Ethiopian refusal to discuss the remaining issuing under a U.S.-led initiative to settle the dispute between the three countries.